VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Discussion

 \subsection{Multi-\vcr Support}

-Due to the use of unlinkable \vcr{} public keys, \vcr{s} cannot be linked to each other or to the originating client.
-Although this benefits consumer privacy (one of the requirements defined in Section~\ref{sec:system_and_threat_models}), it also requires clients to generate and sign \vcr{s} for each session.
-To reduce this overhead, a client can amend its key derivation mechanism.
-For example, if a client prefers to use only one \vcr{} to refer to the combined collected data for all sessions with a particular website, can use the derivation path \texttt{m/i/s/j} where \texttt{m/i} is the derivation path of the device key as before, \texttt{s} is a server id and \texttt{j} is a server-specific (rather than global) session counter.
-The client then collects all \wrapper{s} and generates a unified \vcr{} by signing it with the private key corresponding to the server \vcr{} public key (\texttt{m/i/s}).
-This server key is sent to the server.
-In turn, the server can derive \vcr{} public keys for individual sessions and verify all \wrapper{s}.
-For a new session with the same server, the client simply updates the server id and repeats the process as needed.
+Unlinkability of \vcr{s} is critical for protecting consumers' privacy (as defined in Section~\ref{sec:system_and_threat_models}).
+However, it requires clients to generate and sign \vcr{s} for each session.
+To reduce overhead, a client can amend its key derivation mechanism.
+For example, if a client prefers to use only one \vcr{} to refer to combined collected data for all sessions with a particular website, it can use the derivation path \texttt{t/i/s/j} where \texttt{t/i} is the derivation path of the device key as before, \texttt{s} is a server id and \texttt{j} is a server-specific (rather than global) session counter.
+The client then collects all \wrapper{s} and generates a unified \vcr{} by signing it with the private key corresponding to the server \vcr{} public key (\texttt{t/i/s}).
+This server \vcr{} public key is then sent to the server.
+The server derives \vcr{} public keys for individual sessions and verifies all \wrapper{s}.
+For a new session with the same server, the client simply updates the server id (\texttt{s}) and repeats the process.